 Advanced data analysis capabilities

-Customer analytics helps eliminate unnecessary touchpoints in the customer journey, reducing friction and improving the overall customer experience.
-It identifies specific points where customers experience the most difficulty, allowing organizations to prioritize these areas for improvement.
+Customer analytics helps eliminate unnecessary touchpoints in the customer journey, reducing friction and improving the overall onboarding experience.
+It identifies specific points where users experience the most difficulty, allowing your product to prioritize these areas for improvement.

 Identify and resolve CX issues